cepharum/hitchy/README.md

 hitchy is yet another web application framework.
 After trying all kinds of web application frameworks our team eventually ended up with using sailsjs to develop new software for the web.
-Sails includes data storage API, knows how to define and manage data models using controllers etc. All that stuff is instantly available in a freshly created sailsjs application project.
+Sails includes data storage API, knows how to define and manage data models, using controllers etc. All that stuff is instantly available in a freshly created sailsjs application project.

 But then we started to check the code of sailsjs and felt - let's say - grounded.

 Parts of code in sailsjs obviously has been written by someone who doesn't know Javascript very well.
-And since we will responsible for code we develop for our customers we always had some headaches when thinking about those flaws in code.
+And since we will be responsible for code we develop for our customers we always had some headaches when thinking about those flaws in code.
 We even tried to do revisions and provide them upstream, but one of our first pull requests is still pending.
-In addition we consider sailsjs paradigm to promote several APIs globally bad practice.
+In addition we consider sailsjs' paradigm to promote several APIs globally bad practice.
 Because of all this sailsjs is currently dropping off the table.

 After that we evaluated different options for replacing sailsjs. trailsjs does